Code-Institute-Submissions/ZahraSadiq-Milestone4-PosterBay_SeptResub/README.md

 * As a First Time Visitor, I want to be able to easily navigate throughout the site to find content most relevant to me.
 * As a First Time Visitor, I want to be able to register my profile.
 * As a First Time Visitor, I want to be able to access my profile once registered.
- As a First Time Visitor, I want to be able to receive an email confirmation after I register
+* As a First Time Visitor, I want to be able to receive an email confirmation after I register.
+* As a First Time Visitor, I want to be able to read through relevant blog articles on the website to learn more about the artists' whose prints I'm purchasing.
+* As a First Time Visitor, I want to be able to see how a product has been rated by other users.

 ### 3. Returning Visitor Goals